lambdaclass/lambdaworks_stark_platinum/README.md

 `make docker_build_cairo_compiler`

-Then for example, if you have a `program.json` in the project folder, you can use:
+Then for example, if you have a Cairo program in the project folder, you can use:

 `make docker_compile_and_run PROGRAM=program_name.cairo`